-A: Effective January 1, 2011, smoking is not permitted by anyone on the campuses of DeKalb Medical, and any owned/leased properties, or in hospital owned/leased vehicles.
+A: Effective January 1, 2011, smoking is not permitted by anyone at Emory Hillandale Hospital, and any owned/leased properties, or in hospital owned/leased vehicles.
 Our facilities have been smoke free for several years but we’ve maintained smoking areas outside of the building.
 Smoking on the outside of the building in areas such as the parking deck, the parking lot and the grounds of our hospital campuses will no longer be allowed.

 A: Smoking is the leading cause of preventable death in the United States and second-hand smoke has known health risks.
 As a major provider of health care in the community, we are committed to leading by example and creating a healthy environment for our patients, visitors, employees and volunteers who are on our campus.
 This initiative sets a positive example in the community.